Jaikr12/Friends-sitcom-quiz/README.md

-This is F.R.I.E.N.D.S sitcom Quiz
+#  This is F.R.I.E.N.D.S sitcom Quiz
+How well do you know F.R.I.E.N.D.S sitcom ?